liuzixiaosz/LanguageTests/Gre/Words/Words.md

 You can therefore easily grant, allow, or **revoke** specific privileges for each user or group specified.

-But unlike China, he will spend money too liberally to **accumulate** much wealth.

 “When you **distill** your own liquor, sometimes you end up with a bad batch,” whispered Tom.

 Classes with a **plethora** of imports have many unique types.